Auvergne horse: Half-Blood Auvergne

 The half-bloods of Auvergne were one of three breeds used for light cavalry at the beginning of the 19th century, along with the Navarrin horse and the Limousin horse.
 It is reputed to be "the best breed in the Republic for light troops, dragoons, hussars, and cavalry officers".
 The best animals in the service are found in Mont-Dore: "well dimensioned, nervous, and never prone to sore eyes or legs".
 The National Stud in Aurillac then purchased their Auvergne horses in the departments of Cantal, Puy-de-Dôme, Corrèze, and Aveyron at various fairs.

 The breeding of Auvergne horses for light cavalry was managed by the National Stud and associated farmers.
 As the size of the Auvergne horse was too small for light cavalry it was crossed with the Thoroughbred and Anglo-Norman resulting in the "half-blood Auvergne" a horse of "light size" destined for war and widely used during the wars of empire.
 It had little in common with the old type of breed.
 Farmers were reluctant to cross with Thoroughbreds, preferring the Arabian.
 Although Eugene Gayot defended the usefulness of these crosses, they often had poor results from creating horses with slender limbs, long kidneys, flat ribs, and a lot less hardy than the original Auvergne horse According to Andre Sanson they had strong ancestral qualities of the Auvergne horse.
 In addition rearing conditions were so bad that a third of the population was infected by periodic ophthalmia.

 The Auvergne horse from Quercy and Rouergue was often bay with a strong and thick mane and a head resembling that of Merens.
-Sober, strong, and agile: excellent for the dry and rocky slopes of those regions.
-They provided very good service in the cavalry for many years and consumed very little.
+Sober, strong, and agile: well suited for the dry and rocky slopes of those regions.
+They provided reliable service in the cavalry for many years and consumed very little.
 They were sold at fairs in Cantal, Lot, and Aveyron.

 The old Auvergne horse was never a luxury horse - it is a true mountain horse used as a saddle horse, for war, and for hunting.
 It is exclusively intended for riding and "eminently suited for saddling" because his physiognomy is poorly suited to the harness.
 It is also a fast animal that has "sometimes defeated good English race horses": the races in Aurillac at the beginning of the 19th century led some owners to be more selective although the Auvergne horse often remains in the shadow of its neighbour - the Limousin horse.